The Stickler Roots

 This is the story of the Pucklechurch Stickler’s from Thomas Stickler & Jane Mealing in the 18th Century to the Joint & Richard families, the Stickler families in America and Canada, Thomas Arthur VC, and the Australian branch joining the Bang family from Denmark, and their Australian descendants.

-The Pucklechurch History and the Stickler Migration to Canada and America are extracts of the second revision of the original Stickler Genealogy published in September 1994 by John Stickler covering the history of the English, Pucklechurch Stickler family - Visit the The Stickler Roots for the full story.
+The Pucklechurch History and the Stickler Migration to Canada and America are extracts of the second revision of the original Stickler Genealogy published in September 1994 by John Stickler covering the history of the English, Pucklechurch Stickler family.

 Family genealogy is one of the most popular and fastest growing hobbies in America today.
 People everywhere are becoming increasingly interested in their family histories.
 New genealogy societies are springing up and the Internet now hosts several genealogy news groups bristling with activity.
 Behind this sudden surge of interest in genealogy lies a conviction that one's family history is special and worth preserving.